List of The Belgariad and The Malloreon characters: Chaldan

 Chaldan is the god of the Arends, and his totem animal is the bull.

 Chaldan emphasises pride and militaristic tradition as virtues; therefore sermons at funerals are not concerned with the comforting of the bereaved, but with vengeance.
 Chaldan does not play a significant role in the stories.

 Issa

 Issa is the god of the Nyissans.
 His totem animal is the serpent.

 Though physically present in the world, Issa spends long periods sleeping, disguised as a large statue behind the royal throne of Nyssa.
 When all the gods save Torak left the world, he gave the governance of his people to his high priestess, Salmissra, but neglected to prolong her life.
-A long line of subsequent Salmissras ruled in her stead, each chosen by their resemblance to the original, and also given the ability to summon a physical incarnation of Issa.
-The last Salmissra is eventually changed into a snake and made immortal by Polgara.
+A long line of subsequent Salmissras ruled in her stead, each chosen by their resemblance to the original Salmissra and given her name, and also given the ability to summon a physical incarnation of Issa.
+The last Salmissra is eventually changed into a snake and made immortal by Polgara the sorceress.